hemantasapkota/DockerBeanstalkSample/README.md

 # DockerBeanstalkSample
 Hello World in Golang served with Docker.
 Deployable to AWS Beanstalk.
+For OSX.

 ### Dependencies ###